microsoft/coyote/docs/ref/Microsoft.Coyote.Runtime/ICoyoteRuntime/RandomInteger.md

 # ICoyoteRuntime.RandomInteger method

-Returns a nondeterministic integer choice, that can be controlled during analysis or testing.
+Returns a nondeterministic integer choice, that can be controlled during testing.
 The value is used to generate an integer in the range [0..maxValue).

 ```csharp
 public int RandomInteger(int maxValue)